Curve Shape

 Enhancing access to mental health and wellness approaches, emphasizing cultural healing and prevention

 The FNHA’s annual First Nations Health & Wellness Summit unites participants from BC to tackle the toxic drug crisis and promote First Nations health.
-It includes keynote speakers, workshops, and discussions on community best practices, allowing attendees to share insights for positive change in their communities.
+It includes keynote speakers, workshops and discussions on community best practices, allowing attendees to share insights for positive change in their communities.

 The FNHA is committed to addressing the root causes of trauma and addiction within First Nations communities.